Also known as: half cartwheel, small cartwheel, mini cw, cartwheel drill, starter cartwheel

 What are common mistakes when doing a Mini Cartwheel?

-How can I progress from the Mini Cartwheel or find alternatives?
+How can I progress or regress the Mini Cartwheel?